james-o-dev/bitburner-scripts/README.md

 run get-target.js 3 true // Get top 3 valuable servers, taking into account the timing (the results may be different from the above).
 ```

-Currently, the `run.js` script is only designed to target one server at a time - since if it goes below the safety money threshold, it will `run killall.js`, killing all other instances.
-Therefore, it is better to target the most valuable server.
+Currently, the `run.js` script is only designed to target one server at a time; Therefore, it is better to target the most valuable server.

 ### Adjust Settings